Types Of Massage: What Type Of Massage Should I Get?

 Massage therapy involves manipulating the body’s soft tissues, usually by applying pressure.
 It can help with pain, tension, stress, and healing.
 Most kinds of body massage use pressure, movement, and touch to help the body feel better.

-How to Choose the Right Massage for Yourself?
+How to Choose the Right Type of Massage for Yourself?

 Everyone has different needs.
 When choosing a massage for yourself, ask yourself the following questions:

-• Do I want to relax or feel energized?
+Do I want to relax or feel energised after massage?

-• Do I like light touch or deep pressure?
+Do I like light touch or deep pressure type massage?

 The answers to these questions help you decide what type of massage will work best.